zng-ui/zng/TODO/_current.md

             - Simpler than merging other builders.
             - Just need to figure out how to reuse then, right now we reuse alloc between updates.

+* Parallelize windows?
+    - Multiple window updates can happen in parallel.

 * Parallelize app extensions?
     - The API is careful to not change the order of updates.
     - Maybe extensions can provide their own `Parallel` selection.